Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * `Max Step` - The per-agent maximum number of steps.
 Once this number is reached, the agent will be reset if `Reset On Done` is checked.
 * `Reset On Done` - Whether the agent's `AgentReset()` function should be called when the agent reaches its `Max Step` count or is marked as done in code.
 * `On Demand Decision` - Whether the agent requests decisions at a fixed step interval or explicitly requests decisions by calling `RequestDecision()`.
+     * If not checked, the Agent will request a new decision every `Decision Frequency` steps and perform an action every step.
+In the example above, `CollectObservations()` will be called every 5 steps and `AgentAction()` will be called at every step.
+This means that the Agent will reuse the decision the Brain has given it.
+     * If checked, the Agent controls when to receive decisions, and take actions.
+To do so, the Agent may leverage one or two methods:
+        * `RequestDecision()` Signals that the Agent is requesting a decision.
+            This causes the Agent to collect its observations and ask the Brain for a decision at the next step of the simulation.
+Note that when an Agent requests a decision, it also request an action.
+            This is to ensure that all decisions lead to an action during training.
+        * `RequestAction()` Signals that the Agent is requesting an action.
+The action provided to the Agent in this case is the same action that was provided the last time it requested a decision.
 * `Decision Frequency` - The number of steps between decision requests.
 Not used if `On Demand Decision`, is true.

 ## Instantiating an Agent at Runtime